BetonQuest/BetonQuest/documentation/Developer-Documentation/Contributing-Guidelines.md

 Please also remove any TODO's along with commented out code.

+You can run `mvn verify` locally to ensure that you meet (nearly) all conditions before creating a PR.

 #### Update the Changelog
 You need to add your changes to the _Changelog.md_ file that can be found in the projects root folder.